eruslan/SongsDataModel/README.md

           - useres - users dictionary
           - time - can be used to agregate songplays data by year,month,day e.t.c.

-- sql_queries.py         This scripts determis the set of SQL statements that are used in create_tables.py and etl.py.
+- __sql_queries.py__         This scripts determis the set of SQL statements that are used in __create_tables.py__ and __etl.py__.
 There are statements to create, drop, insert tables and select statement to read songs data while processing user activity log.
 That file was modified.
-- test.ipynb can be used to observe data in created tables.
+- __test.ipynb__ can be used to observe data in created tables.
 No changes applied.
-- etl.ipynb can be used to debug etl.py code during development.
+- __etl.ipynb__ can be used to debug __etl.py__ code during development.
 Was modified by fullfilment of the empty parts.
-- etl.py                   Run this script to perform the import.
+- __etl.py__   Run this script to perform the import.
 There is no garantee that dublicates are not created when script is ran multiple times.
-Please always run  create_tables.py before  etl.py to avoid dublicates.
+Please always run  __create_tables.py__ before  __etl.py__ to avoid dublicates.
 If the song that user is lisstening to is not found in songs, then None will be added as artist and song.
-Actually only one song record is found at data provided.  etl.py file was modified.
+Actually only one song record is found at data provided.  __etl.py__ file was modified.

-Here is the maping table from original JSON Files to resulting tables that is done by etl.py
+Here is the maping table from original JSON Files to resulting tables that is done by __etl.py__

 | Origin     | OriginField : SampleData                                                                                                                                                          | Destanation<br>table.column               | Comment                                                                                                                                |
 | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |